GRIDAPPSD/pyvvo/tasks.md

 only attempts to control equipment which is "operable"/"working."

 ## Inverters/General distributed generation (DG)
+NOTE: This is complete for inverters, but additional work is needed to handle generators.

 equipment.py needs to be extended so that it has a class for inverters/DG.
 Mainly, we need to be able to keep our internal model up to date with what's happening in the system with regards to P/Q output.